atamberg/cs341-firegl/final/final.md

 #### Implementation

-##### Creating the G-buffer

 Our deferred shading pipeline uses a standard G-buffer, storing camera-space position, normal, and albedo (material color) vectors, along with a specular intensity scalar, in three color buffers inside the G-buffer.
 We found storing camera-space vectors to be simpler for our needs than storing world-space vectors like most tutorials recommend.
+We then access the G-buffer while rendering all of our deferred shaders.

-We followed [this Regl deferred shading example](https://github.com/regl-project/regl/blob/main/example/deferred_shading.js), as well as the [LearnOpenGL Deferred Shading](https://learnopengl.com/Advanced-Lighting/Deferred-Shading) guide.
+To implement this feature, we primarily followed [this Regl deferred shading example](https://github.com/regl-project/regl/blob/main/example/deferred_shading.js), as well as the [LearnOpenGL Deferred Shading](https://learnopengl.com/Advanced-Lighting/Deferred-Shading) guide.

+##### Creating the G-buffer

 We created a `gBuffer` framebuffer in `scene_renderer` with three color textures, and then rendered our `GBufferShaderRenderer` into it with `gBuffer.use(...)` every tick.
 (This is equivalent to `regl({framebuffer: gBuffer})(...)`.)
 We also clear the framebuffer each tick too.
 The G-buffer fragment shader writes to the `gl_FragData[]` array which stores our data in the framebuffer's textures: